ant-design/ant-design-mobile/components/list-view/index.en-US.md

 Support WEB, React-Native(`DEPRECATED`).

-Note: **React Native [ListView](https://facebook.github.io/react-native/docs/listview.html#content) has been marked with `DEPRECATED` now.** Because we import `ListView` from 'react-native' directly inside, so we will also discard it.
+Note: **React Native [ListView](https://facebook.github.io/react-native/docs/listview.html#content) has been marked with `DEPRECATED` now.** Because we import `ListView` from 'react-native' directly inside, so we will also do not recommend using RN version's ListView.

 Properties | Descrition | Type | Default